-- 3 Looked after children and previously looked after children (Note 2) - 4 Children who have a sibling at St Mary's College.
-(Note 3) - 5 Children with a parent/guardian who has been a permanent member of staff, (teaching or support) at St Mary's College for 2 years or more, when the application is made, and/or was recruited to fill a vacant post for which there is a demonstrable skills shortage.
-This does not include staff who work on the school site for other employers. - 6 Children with a proven aptitude in sport (Note 4) - 7 Children from our Roman Catholic feeder primary (Note 6) schools who are baptised or dedicated members of other Christian Churches, as recognised by Churches Together (Note 5) - 8 Other children who attend our Roman Catholic primary feeder schools (Note 6) - 9 Other children who are baptised or dedicated members of other Christian Churches as recognised by Churches Together (Note 5) - 10 Other Applicants - Children within the same oversubscription criteria will be prioritised by a tie-breaker (Note 7) Please see notes section for definitions relating to the above criteria and tie-breaker.
+3 Looked after children and previously looked after children (Note 2)

+4 Children who have a sibling at St Mary's College.
+(Note 3)

+5 Children with a parent/carer who has been a permanent member of staff, (teaching or support) at SCRCAT for 2 years or more, when the application is made, and/or was recruited to fill a vacant post for which there is a demonstrable skills shortage.
+This does not include staff who work on the school site for other employers.

+6 Children with a proven aptitude in sport (Note 4)

+7 Children from our Roman Catholic feeder primary (Note 6) schools who are baptised or dedicated members of other Christian Churches, as recognised by Churches Together (Note 5)

+8 Other children who attend our Roman Catholic primary feeder schools (Note 6)

+9 Other children who are baptised or dedicated members of other Christian

+Churches as recognised by Churches Together (Note 5)

+10 Other Applicants

+•Children within the same oversubscription criteria will be prioritised by a tie-breaker (Note 7) Please see notes section for definitions relating to the above criteria and tie-breaker.
 The Trust Board Admissions Committee may increase the priority of an application within a category where written evidence from appropriate professional e.g. Social Services/ Medical Consultant etc. is provided at the time of application of an exceptional social, medical or pastoral need of the child which can be most appropriately met at this school.